Just launching your project on Product Hunt is not enough, you need to get people to upvote, engage, and talk about the launch.

 As soon as you launch, a badge will appear inside your Product Hunt dashboard, embed it somewhere on your website.

-By adding the badge, you will also be able to direct some visitors to your Product Hunt launch page and might earn some upvotes & comments.
+By adding the badge, you will also direct some visitors to your Product Hunt launch page and earn some upvotes & comments.

 If your product finishes in the top 10 then you can embed the below-first badge, otherwise the second one.